squid-cache/squid-cache.github.io/docs/Technology/ProxyPac.md

 Automatic Proxy Configuration (APC).
 This utilises the javascript engine to provide administrators with a method of allowing the User Agent to selectively uses proxy servers based on certain criteria.

-## Articles

-  - [Internet Explorer
-    Caching](/Technology/ProxyPac/InternetExplorerCaching)
-    - Microsoft Internet Explorer's automatic proxy caching; how it can interfere with proxy.pac load balancing and failover

 ## Examples